-As we entered ambush alley, our left rear tire blow out.
+As we entered ambush alley, our left rear tire blew out.
 We were forced to stop right in the middle of this dangerous location.
-Again, soldiers jumped out of the velocites and set up a security permeter.
+Again, soldiers jumped out of the vehicles and set up a security perimeter.
 Our safety was compromised and our nerves were on edge.
-As the tire was being changed, the sandsterm rapidly increased in intreasity.
-Everything around us became invisible as more and more sand was tossed in the nit.
-My vehicle commander neked if I was purping.
-I said, "I haven" stopped since we left Bagram."
-After the tire was changed, the vehicle was lowered-and to our shock, the space tire was flat.
-With a flat tire, we had to travel through ambush alkey at a pace of only one or two miles as hour.
+As the tire was being changed, the sandstorm rapidly increased in intensity.
+Everything around us became invisible as more and more sand was tossed in the air.
+My vehicle commander asked if I was praying.
+I said, "I haven't stopped since we left Bagram."
+After the tire was changed, the vehicle was lowered-and to our shock, the spare tire was flat.
+With a flat tire, we had to travel through ambush alley at a pace of only one or two miles an hour.17

 Right now, we're at Camp Liberty, just outside of Baghdad.
-A while back, frequent rocket attacks stirred up some anxiety, causing some of my troops to face their own fears and the real prospect of death.
+A while back, frequent rocket attacks stirred up some anxiety, causing some of my troops to face their own fears and the real prospect of death.18

 So there's a lot of controversy, as you can imagine...
 Why am I wearing an Army uniform and trying to deal with people who are out to kill people?...
 We preach the love of God and the fact that we ought to be at peace with each other.
-In the same time, I'm wearing a uniform that says US Anny on it.
+In the same time, I'm wearing a uniform that says US Army on it.
 I'm there to support them in their mission of winning a war and that means taking lives.
 So I do wrestle with that.
 There's times that you just kind of go, "God, can I resign here?
 Can I get away from this?"
+19